Good news!!! We have been working hard to offer families a step up.

 What if….
 Wait!
 What?
 Our family might not be eligible afterall!

-If you need to do some volunteer hours in order to be eligible, talk to us about volunteering at Pfadfinder, as this may be considered as “activity hours”.
-Unfortunately, the volunteering you do at the GAP itself (or being on the committee) is considered by the government to be “parental duty” and not “activity hours”, unless you are directly teaching the children (which is not how we are structured at GAP).
-Your older child’s primary school may offer those kinds of opportunities however.
+If you need to do some volunteer hours in order to be eligible, there are lots of wonderful charities in need of assistance.
+The volunteering you do at the GAP itself (or being on the committee) is considered by the government to be “parental duty” and not “activity hours”, unless you are directly teaching the children (which is not how we are structured at GAP).

 What should families do now?